jhugon/ascii-serial-com-c/riscv/neorv32/README.md

 - `CPU_EXTENSION_RISCV_C => true` if using compressed instructions
 - `CPU_EXTENSION_RISCV_M => true` if you need muliply/divide

-You can have the fw present as ROM in the FPGA design and/or upload it using NeoRV32's serial bootloader.
+You can have the fw present as ROM in the FPGA design or upload it using NeoRV32's serial bootloader.

 ## Write FW into FPGA design ROM

-Copy the firmware to `rtl/core/neorv32_application_image.vhd` in the neorv32 sub-module.
+Disable the bootloader, `INT_BOOTLOADER_EN = false`, and copy the firmware to `rtl/core/neorv32_application_image.vhd` in the neorv32 sub-module.
 For example:

     cp build/rv32ic_gcc_opt/neorv32_blink_led_image.vhd riscv/neorv32/neorv32/rtl/core/neorv32_application_image.vhd

 ## Upload FW with NeoRV32's serial bootloader

+Makes sure the bootloader is enabled: `INT_BOOTLOADER_EN = true`

 **GTKTerm only works for < 4KB, Cutecom works for larger firmware files**